-In health, a woman is a 'fertility center'!
-This page shows you what Chinese medicine says about trying to conceive and your chance of getting pregnant.
+This page shows you what Chinese medicine says about trying to conceive – your fertility center – and your chance of getting pregnant.

 Remember, Chinese medicine has been thinking about this for 3000 years, rather longer than modern Western medicine.
-Lacking scientific instruments as we know them, Chinese doctors used their powers of observation and sensitivity to the monthly cycle and a woman's periods, her menses, to diagnose and treat women trying to conceive.
+They lacked scientific instruments as we know them.
+Instead, Chinese doctors used their powers of observation and sensitivity.
+They applied this to the monthly cycle and a woman’s periods, her menses, to diagnose and treat women trying to conceive.

 They realised the importance of regular, healthy menses on a woman’s chance for:

 They worked out how to help and monitor them.

 You might think that when modern Western medicine arrived, doctors of traditional Chinese gynaecology might give up and do something else!
 In fact, modern life imposes major problems on women’s bodies which Chinese medicine is very good at helping.

 The result?
 More than ever, Traditional Chinese medicine is being used to diagnose and advise women who are trying to conceive.

 In fact many acupuncturists specialise in fertility centers, for example.

 ‘So what are the basic ideas for promoting a healthy fertility center in a woman?
 For healthy menses what do you need?